Bargaining is expected in markets and for contract (ie not shared) taxis. In most other situations, prices are fixed.

 - Timeliness Notions of timeliness are more relaxed than in many countries, even in a business or professional context.

 Same-sex sexual activity is illegal in Eritrea, and punishable by up to three years in prison.
-LGBT travellers visiting the country report that in practice the issue is rarely acknowledged or discussed, but in no circumstances would it be wise to bring attention upon oneself.
+LGBTIQ+ travellers visiting the country report that in practice the issue is rarely acknowledged or discussed, but discretion remains vital.

 Accessing the internet has grown much easier in the past few years, and every small town seems to have at least one or two internet cafes.
 These will generally sell login details for set blocks of time (anywhere from 30 minutes to four or more hours) that are valid for a certain period, usually a few days.